kaczorski/Custom-Quests-Outcasts/README.md

 - [ ] Wallbreaker: give option to retreat;
 - [x] ZDreamer not attacking.
 Create a custom hediff to give them berserk.
 - [ ] rat bonus dialog
+- [ ] add message on arrival explaining that quest is accomplished;
 - [ ] signals not working from dialogs;
 - [ ] playtest!
 - [ ] write another dialog!